Computational-Plant-Science/plantit/docs/md/developer_docs/defining_workflows.md

 ### Environment variables

+Certain environment variables will be automatically set in the Singularity container runtime when a workflow is submitted as a task, in case you need to reference them in your entry point command or script:

+- WORKDIR: the current working directory
+- INPUT: the path to an input file or directory
+- OUTPUT: the path to the directory results will be written to
+- INDEX: the index of the current input file (if there are multiple, otherwise defaults to 1 for single-file or -directory tasks)

-You can provide runtime environment variables in an `env` section, for instance:
+You can provide custom environment variables in an `env` section, for instance:

 ```yaml
 ...